Techtonica/keyboard-shortcuts-practice/README.md

 Try the current version of the app [here](https://techtonica.github.io/keyboard-shortcuts-practice/).

 **Get started:**
+- Reach out to one of Techtonica's admin and send us your username so we can add you as a contributor.
 - Click a "to-do" issue link and add yourself as the assignee, and pull it into the "in progress" column.
 If we can't add you as contributor, just make a fork of this repo and make a PR with your changes.
 (If you know someone connected to Techtonica, they may be able to add you to our slack channel.)

 **While working:**